ramojus/mellifluous.nvim/README.md

 A colorscheme for [Neovim](https://github.com/neovim/neovim).
 Pleasant and productive, with stronger highlights on important keywords.
 ![preview](https://github.com/ramojus/mellifluous.nvim/assets/41536253/a4b01a46-6ec9-408a-9c2f-08995c53155a)

-## Unique features
+## Highlighted features
-While this colorscheme offers most of what other popular neovim colorschemes offer, here is what's unique about it:

 - [**Multiple color sets**](#color-sets): Each color set presents a unique visual theme while adhering to the same set of productive highlight rules.
+Every color set [can be customised](#overriding-colors-of-a-color-set).

-- **Layered backgrounds**: The majority of UI elements have distinct shades of the background color.
-This allows for easy differentiation between the relative importance of the elements.
-This strategy also let's the colorscheme minimize the use of borders and embrace a minimalistic design philosophy.
+- **Layered backgrounds**: Most UI elements have backgrounds with different shades of the background color and have no borders.
+This allows for easy differentiation between the relative importance of the elements and keeps the colorscheme looking minimal.

-- [**Oklab color space**](https://bottosson.github.io/posts/oklab/): To truly achieve perceptually uniform variations of colors, all color modifications are done in this color space.
-(Code for that is shamelessly stolen from [mini.colors](https://github.com/echasnovski/mini.colors))
+- [**Oklab color space**](https://bottosson.github.io/posts/oklab/): To truly achieve perceptually uniform variations of colors, all color modifications are done in this color space; thanks to [mini.colors](https://github.com/echasnovski/mini.colors) project for the code and idea.

-- **Small number of colors**: Following the "less is more" philosophy, color sets use a small number of colors to provide distraction-free coding experience.
+- **Small number of colors**: Color sets use a small number of colors to provide distraction-free coding experience.

 - **Stronger highlights on important keywords**: Keywords related to control flow have stronger highlights, making it easier to quickly understand the code.